galaxyproject/galaxy-docker-k8s/README.md

 As stated earlier, this container is not intended to be used for running Galaxy as is but should be used as part of a Kubernetes deployment.
 However, to test that the build was successful, it is possible to start Galaxy in limited capacity.
+If you are running Docker for Desktop, you will need to add Nginx ingress to your Kubernetes: https://kubernetes.github.io/ingress-nginx/deploy/

 To test the build, first ensure that the Postgres container is running (refer to step 2 in the previous section).
 Then run the following:

 ```
-docker run -it --rm --network gnet -p 8080:8080 galaxy/galaxy:19.09m bash
+docker run -it --rm --network gnet -p 8080:8080 galaxy/galaxy:19.09-k8s bash
 ```

 Before we can start the Galaxy process, we need to update `config/galaxy.yml`